turingschool/front-end-curriculum/lessons/module-1/css-2.md

 For warmup, before you get into your Research Group, spend ten minutes getting your feet wet with your research topic.

 ### Session 2: Research (35 min)
 In this session your goal is to "build expertise".
 Gather into your "Research Groups" specified in the outline.
-During this time you're group is collaborating to put together a collection of notes / key understandings such as:
+During this time your group is collaborating to put together a collection of notes / key understandings such as:

 * What is this thing?
-* Who makes it / where does it come from?
 * Why is it useful?
-* Who uses it?
 * How do you put it into action?
-* How do you get / interpret the results?
 * Put together a short demo (less than 3 minutes)
 * How can it affect your development process?
 * Are there any downsides to using it?
 * Where can a person go to learn more about it?
 Any resources seem better than others?

+Additional requirements to note:

+* _I have outlined specific questions per content area below to guide the group's research.
+My expecation is that your presentations for session 3 cover the key questions I've provided per content area._
-__Each person from the "Research Group" needs to finish session 1 with their own set of notes and their own demo ready to go.__
+* _Each person from the "Research Group" needs to finish session 1 with their own set of notes and their own demo ready to go._

 ## :boom: :revolving_hearts: :relieved: BREAK (8 min) :relieved: :revolving_hearts: :boom:

 ### Session 3: Expert Presentations (10 min each)
 Recombine into your "Learning Groups" specified in the outline.
 You should have one person from each of the Research Groups.
-During Session 2, a representative from each of the research groups will take turns sharing their findings from the respective content areas as follows:
+A representative from each of the research groups will take turns sharing their findings from the respective content areas as follows:

 * Clear, concise definition(s) of the subject matter and its importance
 * Concrete example(s) of when to use, employ, consider